rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 * The local module prefix MUST be used instead of no prefix in all "default" statements for an "identityref" or "instance-identifier" data type.
 * The local module prefix MAY be used for references to typedefs, groupings, extensions, features, and identities defined in the module.

-Prefix values should be selected carefully to be unique, and ideally not too long.
+Prefix values SHOULD be short but are also likely to be unique.
-Specifically, prefix values SHOULD NOT conflict with known modules that have been previously published.
+Prefix values SHOULD NOT conflict with known modules that have been previously published.

 For convenience, prefix values of example modules MAY be prefixed with "ex"